illusion173/NetBox/README.md

 When in the msfconsole
-tyoe in: load msgrpc [PASS=password] type in: sudo msfrpcd -P password -f -n -S -a 127.0.0.1 sudo ./runPythonPip.sh
+tyoe in: load msgrpc [PASS=password] type in: sudo msfrpcd -P password -f -n -S -a 127.0.0.1 In singleCompExploit.py, go to line "client=MsfRpcClient('ENTERPASSWORDHERE',server="127.0.0.1",port=55553,ssl=False)" Enter the password that was given by the metasploit Framework. sudo ./runPythonPip.sh

 ```